honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter11/Spatial locality.md

 Accesses to the array's contents also benefit from spatial locality: A modern system loads *more than one `int` at a time from memory to the CPU cache* i.e., accessing the first array index fills the cache with both the first integer and also the next few integers.

+> If your program contains a lot of spatial locality, a cache with a small number of big blocks would likely have the best performance.

 However, the number of additional integers moved into the cache depends on the *cache's block size*.
 For example, a 16-byte block size can be used to copy four integers from memory to the cache at a time, so when we access the first integer in the cache, the other three are served out of cache and thus reducing cost.

 Consider the following example: